slavkoss/fwphp/readme.md

 └── .htaccess...................# **NO** htaccess rewriting (Apache mod_rewrite) all requests to MVC endpoint /index.php.
                       .....................# B12phpfw has **QS** constant.

 **Common fw dir structure - items in (...) and marked with NO - are not used in B12phpfw but basics are same**.
 B12phpfw is better for large sites.
-See https://github.com/DawidYerginyan/simple-php-mvc/ (has no namespaces !).
+See Mini3 PHP framework [https://github.com/panique/mini3](https://github.com/panique/mini3) which is excellent rare not to simple MVC example (lot of good coding).
+My **routing using key-values** is different but dispatching using home class methods is based on Mini3.
+See to simple examples and have no namespaces  : very good coding : https://github.com/ngrt/MVC_todo or https://github.com/DawidYerginyan/simple-php-mvc/ or mani others.

-Using B12phpfw is much diferent than all other PHP frameworks (because of dirs are like Oracle FORMS form module .fmb and other mentioned above).
+B12phpfw is very diferent than all other PHP frameworks because dirs are like Oracle FORMS form module .fmb and other mentioned above.

 <br /><br />
 ![B12phpfw core UML diagram](B12phpfw_UMLdiagram.png "B12phpfw_UMLdiagram.png")